NCLab722/PKG_485/README.md

 # PKG_485
-We work for build a real 5G platform with O-RAN architecture, Kubernetes, SONiC and Intel Tofino P4 Chip.
-Realize network resource allocation method by O-RAN RAN Intelligent Controller to rise the network resource utiliztion.
+We work to build a real 5G platform with O-RAN architecture, Kubernetes, SONiC, and Intel Tofino P4 Chip.
+Realize network resource allocation method by O-RAN RAN Intelligent Controller to rise the network resource utilization.
 Using Kubernetes to monitor and analyze resource usage on Server Switch to load balancing.
-Develop P4 application to control the network topology and modify routing table to short packt transmission path and avoid error.
+Develop P4 application to control the network topology and modify routing table to short packet transmission path and avoid error.

 # Project Development
 1. Server Switch as Kubernetes Worker Node (SONiC OS)